markNZed/processism-react-three/storyboard.md

 A dynamic animation that shows an individual as both influenced by and influencing these multiple levels, moving fluidly between them.
 Visuals that shift from cosmic scales to the personal, illustrating the interconnectedness of all things from stardust to individual experiences.
 ## 44.3.
 Narration
-The concept of hierarchical impredicativity offers profound insights into how we can reimagine the notion of agency.
+The concept of hierarchical impredicativity offers profound insights for reimagining the notion of agency.
 We can even expand this concept to heterarchical impredicativity, accounting for the diverse levels of systems in which we participate and the intricate web of relations that emerge from these interactions.

-Consider that the structure of our present context is a reflection of processes from the past.
+Consider that the structure of our present context is a reflection of past processes.
 We can choose to see ourselves as active participants in processes that predate our physical birth — processes that stretch back through generations, even to the origins of life itself.
 Every animal on this planet is literally part of the same family tree, sharing a common ancestry that connects us all.

-This perspective extends beyond the physical to the metaphysical: we are part of processes that will continue long after our physical bodies cease to exist.
+This perspective extends beyond the physical to the immaterial: we are part of processes that will continue long after our physical bodies cease to exist.
 These processes span across time, connecting us to both our ancestors and our descendants, linking the present moment to a vast continuum of existence.

 Yet, within this vast network, there are also processes unique to our personal experience — moments of spontaneity and creativity that are unpredictable and unique to each individual.
 These personal processes are a source of freedom that cannot be fully controlled or predicted, offering us a form of agency that is deeply personal and intimately connected to the larger systems we inhabit.

-By understanding agency through the lens of hierarchical and heterarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
+By understanding agency through the lens of hierarchical impredicativity, we can appreciate the complex interplay between the deterministic forces that shape us and the freedom we exercise within those constraints.
 Our actions are not merely the product of external forces; they are also the result of our participation in a dynamic, evolving network of relationships that spans the micro to the macro, the personal to the universal.

-In this way, agency is not just about conscious experience — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
+In this way, agency is not just about conscious decisions — it’s about recognizing our role within a larger process, where our actions are both shaped by and help to shape the systems we are part of.
 This broader understanding of agency allows us to see ourselves as co-creators of our reality, participating in a dance between freedom and determinism that defines our existence.

 # 45. Scene: Role of Observation and Participation
 ## 45.1.
 Objective